-A consultant contract is expected to begin in SFY 2025 for the Regional Transportation Resilience Improvement Plan, with the contract ending late in SFY 20252026, though the project may be extended if federal PROTECT funding, or other funding, is secured to expand the scope and budget of the project.
-Federal Surface Transportation Block Grant Program funds were authorized in SFY 2023 for the Regional Transportation Resilience Improvement Plan_z and SCOG is waiting on a federal decision on was notified in April 2024 that the project was selected to receive PROTECT discretionary funding as well. as of April 2024.
+A consultant contract is expected to begin in SFY 2025 for the Regional Transportation Resilience Improvement Plan, with the contract ending in SFY 2026.
+Federal Surface Transportation Block Grant Program funds were authorized in SFY 2023 for the Regional Transportation Resilience Improvement Plan, and SCOG was notified in April 2024 that the project was selected to receive PROTECT discretionary funding as well.